NOTE: 5D Tactical released a new "Pro" jig on 11/11/17 which seems to have replaced the original jig which this review is based on.

 That completes the machining of the receiver.
 To remove the receiver from the jig you only need to remove three screws and pull one pin.
 First, remove the large 2" screw holding the side plates together.
 Then remove the two screws from the buffer adapter and pull the front cotterless hitch pin.
 Finally remove the buffer adapter from the receiver.
 The jig can remain in this semi-assembled state until you are ready to machine another lower which saves time on subsequent machining.

 The 5D Tactical jig proved to be a very capable jig with some real advantages.
 Chief among them is that the end mill is stiffer and it never touches the jig itself.
 This gives the final machining a smoother finish.
 It's basically impossible for the user to damage the jig with the end mill or cause the end mill to deflect when tracing the jig templates.
-Because there are not template inserts to trace it also leaves the milling work space more open and it is easier to see what you are doing and it's easier to vacuum out the cavity between machining passes.
+Because there are no template inserts to trace it also leaves the milling work space more open and it is easier to see what you are doing and it's easier to vacuum out the cavity between machining passes.
 There is very little pre-drilling, though there is more milling.
 There are no templates to switch between, aside from removal of the small drilling guide, and swapping between router adapter plate pins is quick and easy.
-As far as universality I have not yet tested the 5D Tactical jig with all of the lowers I have but I expect it to be comparable to the Modulus Arms HD jig.
-I will update the lower fit chart after testing.
+As far as universality it works with almost all of the lowers I have for testing.
+I only had problems fitting the Polymer80 WarrHogg AR-308 and the Hybrid-80 (Tennessee Arms made) polymer lowers.
+The Hybrid-80 almost fit and could be made to fit if you are willing to remove some material from the jig near the "buffer tower".

 Another advantage in the system that many users will appreciate is the conversion kit for the AR-10 system.
 Instead of having to buy an entirely new jig there is a much cheaper conversion kit available.
 Even if you don't plan to do an AR-10 now there is a good chance you will in the future and this ability is a big plus.
 And because the conversion kit uses different side plates and top plate you can leave these jigs semi-assembled so there's no major re-build to go between lower types.

 Speaking of jig disassembly there is very little to do from the finished machining of one lower to the start of the next lower.
-One pin and two screws removes the finished lower and gets you ready to start the next.
+One pin, one long screw, two short screws and the threaded adapter removes the finished lower and gets you ready to start the next.
 This is a real time saver if you are doing multiple lowers in one machining session.

 There are some potential disadvantages which some buyers may want to consider.
 First, you have to use the proprietary end mill for this kit.
 This is really only a concern if you already have a 1/4" end mill from another jig system and wanted to use it to save money.
 But if you're starting from scratch in 80% receivers this shouldn't be a concern.
 Just know that the 5D end mill does not work with the other systems.
 The end mill itself is about $10 more than the standard off-the-shelf 1/4" end mills but the tool kit 5D sells is only $5 more than tool kits from other jig manufacturers.
 The other disadvantage I see may come for people who have and planned to use full size routers.
 That isn't possible with this system so if you only own full size routers you will need to purchase a compact router for this system.
 On the other hand, new tools to play with!
 If you don't own a router at all then this isn't a concern since you were going to have to buy a router anyway and a compact router is the most economical option.